-- (1) to motivate the student to review the material; - (2) to challenge the student to think more deeply about the main issues of the lesson; - (3) to pull together many of the concepts the student is learning; - (4) to help the student appropriate scriptural principles; - (5) to help you learn if you are teaching what you think you are teaching.
+- (1) to motivate the students to review the material; - (2) to challenge the students to think more deeply about the main issues of the lesson; - (3) to pull together many of the concepts the students are learning; - (4) to help the students appropriate scriptural principles; - (5) to help you learn if you are teaching what you think you are teaching.

-The reviews should be used to prepare your student for the tests.
+The reviews should be used to prepare your students for the tests.
 We encourage you-do not omit the reviews and the tests.
-They are very important in reinforcing the student's understanding.
+They are very important in reinforcing the students' understanding.